wintered/ET/README.md

 highest timeout of 8s, Z3 is roughly constant while cvc5's performance declines and then recovers. <TODO: figure>

-## Customizing ET
+## Customization
-ET is a generic framework applicable beyond SMT solvers by using different
-grammars and oracles.
-Currently ET supports a restricted subset of ANTLR grammar
-format (from the ANTLR parser generator).
-For targets other than SMT solvers,
-the oracle needs domain-specific adjustments bin/oracle.
+ET is a generic framework applicable beyond SMT solvers by using different grammars and oracles.
+Currently ET supports a restricted subset of context-free [ANTLR grammars](https://www.antlr.org/).
+For targets other than SMT solvers, the oracle needs domain-specific adjustments bin/oracle.

 ### Running ET on custom grammars
 ET v1 currently supports only a basic fragment of ANTLR grammars.
-To engineer a grammar for which ET can generate test cases, you need to avoid (1) syntactic sugar (+,\*,?), (2) other advanced ANTLR features, and (3) fix the number of constants and variables.
+To engineer a grammar for which ET can generate test cases, you need to avoid (1) syntactic sugar (e.g, `+,\*,?`), (2) other advanced ANTLR features, and (3) fix the number of constants and variables.
 The script `etc/validate_grammar` can be helpful while grammar engineering.

 ### Structure of the project
 ET is realized by a collection of bash and python scripts.
 The most important